Agricultural Technology Associate Degree Program

 0284: PROFESSIONAL SELLING FOR AGRIBUSINESS

 Fundamentals of professional selling in the agricultural environment.
 Preparing and making sales presentations for an agricultural product.
 Safety and environmental concerns associated with the purchase and/or use of an agricultural product or service.
+Must be second year student in Agricultural Technology.
 (1H,2L,2C)

 0294: LIVESTOCK MERCHANDISING